 Spaghetti with Veal Bolognese Sauce

-To make this dish even more special, Fresh Pasta, cut 1/4 inch wide, can be substituted for the dried spaghetti.
+To make this dish even more special, use fresh pasta, cut 1/4 inch wide, instead of dried spaghetti.

 - Servings: 6

 - 1 dried one-quarter-ounce package porcini mushrooms

 - 1 large clove garlic